-Project Pikikurunga is the name of the Trusts collective biodiversity work on Takaka Hill private and Public Conservation Land.
-The Pikikurunga Range dominates the Takaka Hill and surrounding Golden and Tasman Bays landscape.
+Pikikirunga: 'Climb Up High,' encompasses the Trusts collective name and vision for its indigenous biodiversity work on Takaka Hill private and Public Conservation Land.
+The Pikikirunga Range dominates the Takaka Hill and surrounding Golden and Tasman Bays landscape.
 Author of Rocks and Hard Places - The Takaka Hill, Cliff Turley describes Takaka Hill also known as The Marble Mountain as "The chaotic landscape of marble protrusions, sinkholes, tomo and caves is the outstanding geological feature of the Takaka Hill, a source of fascination to all who pass over it."
-The Pikikurunga Range was uplifted along the Pikikurunga fault line to form the steep western scarp rising above the Takaka Valley with a gentler dip to the Riwaka Valley.
-Takaka Hill's unique geology and location has see the evolution of equally unique indigenous flora and fauna that the Trust is working hard to restore and protect.
+The Pikikirunga Range was uplifted along the Pikikirunga fault line to form the steep western scarp rising above the Takaka Valley with a gentler dip to the Riwaka Valley.
+Takaka Hill's unique geology and location has seen the evolution of equally unique indigenous flora and fauna that the Trust is working hard to restore and protect.

 National Park Halo Predator Control Project